Seneca-ICTOER/SPO600/docs/B-Labs/lab4.md

 ## SPO600 Servers

-Perform this lab on SPO600 Servers (ADD LINK) (you may use your own systems if they are of the right architecture and appropriately configured).
+Perform this lab on [SPO600 Servers](/D-ExtraResources/servers.md) (you may use your own systems if they are of the right architecture and appropriately configured).

 ## Lab Instructions

 ### Code Examples

-The code examples for this lab are available in the file `/public/spo600-assembler-lab-examples.tgz` on each of the SPO600 Servers (ADD LINK).
+The code examples for this lab are available in the file `/public/spo600-assembler-lab-examples.tgz` on each of the [SPO600 Servers](/D-ExtraResources/servers.md).

 Unpacking the archive in your home directory will produce the following directory structure: